opensourcefeed/opensourcefeed.github.io/_posts/2021-02-12-fedora-wallpapers-since-fedora-core-1.md

 ### Fedora 15
 ![Fedora 15 wallpaper](/assets/images/post-images/fedora-wallpaper/Fedora 15.jpg)
-Fedora 15 code named *Lovelock* was released on 24th May 2011.
+Fedora 15 code named "Lovelock" was released on 24th May 2011.
 This was the first Fedora release that included GNOME 3.x shell.
-It also replaced OpenOffice.org with *LibreOffice*.
+It also replaced OpenOffice.org with "LibreOffice".

 ### Fedora 16
 ![Fedora 16 wallpaper](/assets/images/post-images/fedora-wallpaper/Fedora 16.jpg)